A different kind of Family Portrait

 These days we all have a camera at our fingertips.
 Cell phone cameras are getting better and better, and I admittedly take many of my family snap shots on my camera phone.
 But, when there is a moment I really want to remember.
-I reach for my powerful camera, inspired by the light and shadow and I record what is before me.
+I reach for my big girl camera (Sony A7ii), inspired by the light and shadow and I record what is before me.

-With my clients, I want to create an experience that is worth saving in their memory banks.
+With my clients, I want to create an experience that is worth saving and coming back to over and over.
 We work together to find activities that will fill our time together.
 Whether we meet at your local park to picnic and let the kids run wild.
-Or, staying at home to make cookies and read their favorite books in bed.
+Or, staying at home to let a normal weekend morning unfold.

-We always throw in a classic family portrait to record the time passing, but your families legacy is how you hold hands, move through a crowded kitchen, watch as your kids run circles and cuddle in the early hours of the weekend.
+I always throw in a classic family portrait to record the time passing, but your family's legacy is how you hold hands, move through a crowded kitchen, watch as your kids run circles and cuddle in the early hours of the weekend.

 These were the moments that I was drawn to capture of my own family.
 And what I hope to capture for yours.
 Showing you how even the smallest of moments will bring you the greatest of joy when you look back on the life you have built.